JLeegwater/web-45-web-sprint-challenge-advanced-web-applications-JLeegwater/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

-1. Explain what a token is used for.
+1. Explain what a token is used for. a token is used as meta data to authenticate that a user has logged in with a valid account
-2. What steps can you take in your web apps to keep your data secure?
+2. What steps can you take in your web apps to keep your data secure? use axios with auth
-3. Describe how web servers work.
+3. Describe how web servers work. web servers wait for a request and then when it gets a request it does what its asked and sends the client whatever it wanted.
-4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. post, get, put, delete.